 How do you set a precedent by delivering a confident wedding speech with power, authority and humor?
 In the footsteps of Meghan Markle you can close the gap.
-By flaunting your ‘showwomanship’ and giving the best man a run for his money, you’ll overcome feeling anxious.
+By flaunting your ‘showwomanship’ and giving the best man a run for his money, you’ll get top marks!

 Actually a tongue tied Duchess of Sussex speaking in public can get stressed out, too.
 And it can even happen to a naturally gifted speaker, such as Queen Elizabeth.
 So, it shouldn’t stop you being bold and delivering a poignant and memorable love saying with confidence, ease and elegance.

 Another thing, your crystal clear announcement, if done correctly, will melt the coldest heart on the wedding day.
 Therefore, being nervous and in a panic about it wont help!
 Discover how to speak like a royal with fluency.
 And let your worries be a thing of the past.
 Master your wedding speech nerves.
 More importantly, use these creative 12 ways to get in on the act.
 And stay in ultimate control just like Meghan Markle.
 Let’s do this together…

 1. Write your wedding speech from the heart

 Firstly, whether you’re the princess or mother of the bride keep cool.
 The basis ground rule before you put pen to paper is to remember, your speech is important.
 It’s a significant element of the happy occasion, the wedding day.
 Your contribution as the mother, bride or best friend, will be part of their new memories.
 To avoid the crowd becoming bored, restless or nodding off, deliver a dynamic speech.

 2. Overcome feeling anxious and make it full of humor